operand/agency/examples/demo/README.md

         cd agency/examples/demo
         cp .env.example .env

-1. Open and populate the demo directory's `.env` file with appropriate environment values.
+1. Open and populate the `.env` file with appropriate values.

-1. Decide which application you'd like to run AMQP or native, then:
+1. Start the application.

+      To run the single-container `NativeSpace` application:
       ```sh
       demo run native
       ```

-      or
+      To run the multi-container `AMQPSpace` application:
       ```sh
       demo run amqp
       ```